dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ---

 Welcome to [DNSimple](/articles/dnsimple-services/)!
-We are going to make your transition from ClickFunnels as simple as possible.
-[Simple](/articles/how-is-dnsimple-pronounced/) is in our name, and we're not going to let you down.
+We're here to make your transition from ClickFunnels as easy as possible – after all, [Simple](/articles/how-is-dnsimple-pronounced/) is in our name.

 ## Step 1: Setting up a DNSimple account and trial

 <div class="section-steps" markdown="1">
 1. Go to [DNSimple.com](https://dnsimple.com).
-In the upper right corner of the screen, click the button that says <label>Get Started</label>.
+In the upper-right corner of the screen, click the <label>Get Started</label> button.
-1. Complete the form using the **same email address that is associated with your ClickFunnels account**.
+1. Complete the form using the **same email address associated with your ClickFunnels account**.
 Enter a password and confirm it.
 Click <label>Join DNSimple</label>.
 1. Now choose a plan.
 Select <label>Continue</label> under <label>Individual</label>, then choose <label>Get Started</label> under <label>Personal</label> or <label>Professional</label>, depending on your needs.

     <tip>
-    [Learn the differences](/articles/personal-vs-pro/) between the Personal plan and the Professional plan.
+    [Learn the differences](/articles/personal-vs-pro/) between the Personal and Professional plans.
     </tip>

-1. Add your credit card details then click <label>Start my free trial</label>.
+1. Add your credit card details, then click <label>Start my free trial</label>.

     <info>
-    You can cancel at any time during your 30 day trial without being charged for your [DNSimple subscription](/articles/dnsimple-services/).
-We ask for a credit card in case you want to purchase products, such as [registering](/articles/registering-domain/) or [transferring](/articles/transferring-domain/) a domain, or [getting an SSL certificate](/articles/ordering-standard-certificate/) to secure your site.
+    You can cancel at any time during your 30-day trial without being charged for your [DNSimple subscription](/articles/dnsimple-services/).
+We ask for a credit card in case you want to purchase products, like [registering](/articles/registering-domain/) or [transferring](/articles/transferring-domain/) a domain, or [getting an SSL certificate](/articles/ordering-standard-certificate/) to secure your site.
 Your [account will not be activated](/articles/account-activation/) until you add a credit card.
     </info>
 </div>